BUC Registry accounts

 Last updated 2 May 2024

-The BidCarbon Marketplace will replace the BidCarbon Registry of Units (BRU) with the BidCarbon Unit and Certificate (BUC) Register.
+The BidCarbon marketplace will replace the BidCarbon Registry of Units (BRU) with the BidCarbon Unit and Certificate (BUC) Register.
 The BUC Registry is an online system for BidCarbon Standard Scheme participants to create, transfer and surrender carbon data rights certificates.

-An BUC Registry account has 3 main parts:
+An holding account has 3 main parts:

 Account holder – the legal entity (person) who owns or holds the account (this can be an individual or an organisation).